max-mapper/ssid-checkin/app/readme.md

 then look in `build/releases/SSIDCheckin/mac` for your app

-make sure you set your ENV `FSQTOKEN` variable and then run the app in the same folder as your `venues.json` (if you have a better idea on how to configure the app let me know)
+make sure you set your ENV `FSQTOKEN` variable and then run the app.

+to edit venues right click on the app in finder and 'Show Package Contents', then edit `Contents/Resources/app.nw/venues.json`